The Loss of HMS Sceptre, 1799

 The nightmare of shipwreck on a lee shore – painting by Francis Danby (1793-1861)

 Keeping at sea did however mean inevitable exposure to extreme weather, in many cases with fatal consequences.
 For all the professional seamanship of ship’s officers and crews, sailing ships were, by their very nature vulnerable, and never more so than when forced towards a lee-shore.
 One example – a terrible one – of such a loss was that of HMS Sceptre in 1799.

-A 3rd rate, in this case HMS Bellerophon – Sceptre would have looked generally similar
+A third-rate, in this case HMS Bellerophon – HMS Sceptre would have looked generally similar

 Table Bay in the early 19th Century – contemporary illustration